 3rd International Workshop on Geometric Patterns in Islamic Art

-Geometric patterns are found particularly in architectural works in different parts of the world, chiefly in Turkey.
+The geometric patterns are found particularly in architectural works in different parts of the world, chiefly in Turkey.
 Valuable works have been produced in this special area where geometry meets art.

 Purpose of the Workshop

-Islamic civilization laid emphasis on mathematics and geometry to an extent unparalleled by any other civilization, which is evidenced by Islamic geometrical patterns that join and harmonize art and geometry.
+The Islamic civilization laid emphasis on mathematics and geometry to an extent unparalleled by any other civilization, which is evidenced by Islamic geometrical patterns that join and harmonize art and geometry.

-Although there are numerous studies both in academic and sectoral levels in various parts of the world including chiefly Europe and the United States, Turkey has unfortunately not shown necessary interest in this area so far.
+Although there are numerous studies both in academic and sectoral levels in various parts of the world including chiefly in Europe and the United States, Turkey has unfortunately not shown necessary interest in this area so far.

 There is a multidisciplinary initiative on “Islamic Geometric Patterns”, considered works of genius both in mathematics and art.
-This initiative is carried out with a view to start a serious discussion in Turkey, the country of origin of these patterns, examine with local and international experts, raise awareness and pave the way for further projects afterwards.
+This initiative is carried out with a view to start a serious discussion in Turkey, the country of origin of these patterns, to examine with local and international experts, to raise awareness and pave the way for further projects afterwards.
 Following the third workshop held last year, in an effort to lead the way for future programs, a bulletin that chronicles the entire process will be prepared alongside a book compiled with the presentations made during the events and articles on the topic.

 Workshop Participants’ Profile

 Undergraduate/ Graduate students of Architecture, Mathematics, Physics, Social Sciences, Arts as well as professionals interested in the field.

 To come up with specific evaluations, tours were organized to visit related works in Istanbul and in Amasya guided by experts.

 3. Imameddin Emiraslanov (Azerbaijan)